neondatabase/website/content/docs/guides/neon-authorize-aws-cognito.md

 ## Add RLS policies

-Now that you’ve integrated Stytch with Neon Authorize, you can securely pass JWTs to your Neon database.
+Now that you’ve integrated AWS Cognito with Neon Authorize, you can securely pass JWTs to your Neon database.
 Let's start looking at how to add RLS policies to your schema and how you can execute authenticated queries from your application.

 ### 1. Add Row-Level Security policies